-- i) The banking system as a whole has to hold the S_0 (per bank) reserves issued by the central bank at date 0.
-With no ex-ante differentiation, and no ability to refuse reserves transferred as payment, banks assume they will be held symmetrically.
-We also do not initially allow for central bank reserves to be held directly by the non-bank sector.
+- i) Banks hold reserves symmetrically.
+We do not initially allow for central bank reserves to be held directly by the non-bank sector.
 We study private incentives to hold reserves later. - ii) We net out the volume of deposit creation engendered by the issuance of high-powered reserves, looking only at final "reduced-form" balance sheets.
 The pyramiding of deposits via the money multiplier typically introduces additional complications as to how claims are run upon, netted and settled (see, for example, Kashyap (2020)) that would magnify the problems we examine.